night-mi/ArqueoDiario/replit.md

 - **Build Method Comparison**: Detailed analysis of pros/cons for each compilation approach
 - **Zero-Config Options**: Services requiring minimal setup vs full control manual approaches

+### Final Android Studio Compilation Resolution (August 2025)
+- **Capacitor Upgrade**: Successfully updated from 6.1.2 to 7.4.2 to resolve dependency conflicts
+- **AGP Compatibility**: Updated to Android Gradle Plugin 8.7.2 for latest compatibility
+- **Gradle Version**: Configured wrapper to use Gradle 8.11.1 (exceeds minimum 8.9 requirement)
+- **SDK Configuration**: Optimized for SDK 34 with MinSDK 23 for Android 6.0+ compatibility
+- **Dependency Resolution**: Completely resolved "No matching configuration" errors in Capacitor modules
+- **Production Ready**: All compilation errors resolved, project ready for APK generation in Android Studio

 ## Production Considerations
 The application is designed to easily transition from the current in-memory storage to a full PostgreSQL database by implementing the existing `IStorage` interface with Drizzle ORM queries.
 The mobile application maintains full offline functionality with local data persistence.